Japanese Automakers Toyota, Nissan Face Weaker Demand, Chinese Competition

 • Sony’s (6758 JP) second-quarter operating profit likely expanded, led by image sensors, music production and games, BI said.
 Earnings at the image sensors unit were driven by robust demand from smartphone customers and a better product mix.
 The firm is expected to maintain its fiscal 2025 profit target.

-• UOB (UOB SP) and OCBC (OCBC SP) third-quarter net income are expected to rise 2% and 5%, respectively, estimates show.
+• UOB (UOB SP) and OCBC (OCBC SP) third-quarter net income are expected to rise in single digits, estimates show.
 Their net interest margins may have faced headwinds, Citi said, adding that Singapore’s bank shares could be under pressure as they trade near multi-year highs.

 • State Bank of India’s (SBIN IN) credit costs will be closely watched after several large private sector lenders reported loan book stress.
 The bank should post double-digit net income growth, even as analysts expect higher provisions for bad loans.